manbehindthemadness/arcache/docs/index.rst

    [cache]
-   cache_dir = '.imgcache'             # Images will optionally be stored and read from here when debug_images is set to True error_dir = 'rcache_errors'         # Images that fail to load will be place here to allow for inspection. preload = True                      # When set to True we will scan and update the cache during initialization. cache_max = 5000                    # Specified the maximum number of items the cache will allow. debug_images = True                 # When set to True processed images will be left in the cache_dir for easy review.
+   cache_dir = '.imgcache'             # Images will optionally be stored and read from here when debug_images is set to True error_dir = 'arcache_errors'        # Images that fail to load will be place here to allow for inspection. preload = True                      # When set to True we will scan and update the cache during initialization. cache_max = 5000                    # Specified the maximum number of items the cache will allow. debug_images = True                 # When set to True processed images will be left in the cache_dir for easy review.